anoshenko/rui/README.md

 		app.Start("localhost:8000")
 	}

+## Binding

+The binding mechanism is designed to set event handlers and listeners for changes in application resources.

+Let's look at an example:

+Resource file ("button.rui") describing the button

+	Button {
+		click-event = ButtonClick,
+	}

+Code to create this button from resources

+	type button struct {
+		view rui.View
+	}

+	func createButton(session rui.Session) rui.View {
+		b := new(button)
+		b.view = rui.CreateViewFromResources(session, "button.rui", b)
+		return b.view
+	}

+	func (button *button) ButtonClick() {
+		rui.DebugLog("Button clicked")
+	}

+In this example, the resource file specifies that a function named "ButtonClick" should be used as the click handler.
+When creating a View from resources using the CreateViewFromResources function, the binding object is specified as the third parameter.
+When a "click-event" occurs, the system will look for one of the following methods in the binding object

+	ButtonClick()
+	ButtonClick(rui.View)
+	ButtonClick(rui.MouseEvent)
+	ButtonClick(rui.View, rui.MouseEvent)

+The system will find the ButtonClick() method and call it.

+Now let's look at how to add property change tracking.

+To do this, let's add a property change listener "background-color" to the property "change-listeners" in the example.

+	Button {
+		click-event = ButtonClick,
+		change-listeners = {
+			background-color = BackgroundColorChanged,
+		},
+	}

+And we will add the corresponding method

+	func (button *button) BackgroundColorChanged() {
+		rui.DebugLog("Background color changed")
+	}

+This method can have one of the following descriptions

+	BackgroundColorChanged()
+	BackgroundColorChanged(rui.View)
+	BackgroundColorChanged(rui.PropertyName)
+	BackgroundColorChanged(rui.View, rui.PropertyName)

+Important note: All methods called via binding must be public (start with a capital letter)

 ## Images for screens with different pixel densities

 If you need to add separate images to the resources for screens with different pixel densities,